krutanshu/Tops_Excel_Projec/README.md

 ## 📊 Key Questions Explored

 - What age group or gender is most active in fan engagement?
+(For that have created slicer to filter)
 - Which sports events or campaigns had the highest fan response?
-- Are there seasonal or time-based trends in fan activity?
-- Which platforms (e.g., voting, sharing, commenting) are most used by fans
+- Number of social Media interactions by fans
+- Comapring the interactions of Social Media VS Attendance of fans at game
+- Which team had highest purchasing of merchandise